WELCOME TO SAINT PAUL!

 Worship typically lasts one hour.
 If you have the time and want to get to know some folks, after worship you're welcome to head downstairs to the church hall to enjoy coffee, snacks, and conversation.

 Where should I park?
 Can I walk?
 Can I ride my bike?

 The front of the church is visible from route 6, but the parking lot is behind the church.
 To access the parking lot, please turn off of route 6 onto Burnham Street.
-The church parking lot will be up the hill to the left.
+The church parking lot is up the hill to the left.
 The church is also easily accessed by public transportation, bicycle, or foot!

 Will my young children be welcome?

 Yes!
 The body of Christ includes everyone, that means kids, too!
 Church isn't church without kid noises, reminding us that they are the church of the future.
 Two bathrooms (one with a changing table) are available on the lower level of the church, off of the church hall.
 If your little ones are chatty or squirmy and you are uncomfortable, feel free to walk around or do what is best for you and your child.
 Explain what's going on to them, and if you aren't sure how to explain, ask pastor after worship!